KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 Together, these arcs account for all endings.
 Zero is beyond division,
 yet the modes reflect the tone
-of a soul’s final resonance.
+of a soul's final resonance.

 ⚫ 💧 🕊️ 💨 ↺ Ø